Ann Sheridan Curses Like a Sailor, Proves She’s More Than “The Oomph Girl,” And Discovers Billy Travilla. It's 1947's Nora Prentiss.

-He jets over to the dock to catch Nora, who, convinced Talbot would never ask his wife for a divorce, has decided to move to New York and leave the romance behind.
-She’s shocked when Talbot shows up to join her in a new life on the east coast.
+He jets over to the dock to catch Nora, who, convinced Talbot will never ask his wife for a divorce, has decided to move to New York and leave the romance behind.
+She’s shocked and elated when Talbot shows up to join her in a new life on the east coast.

 Nora Prentiss Gets Suspicious

 In New York, Nora begins to get suspicious that Talbot maybe didn’t leave things so simply in San Francisco—Talbot uses a fake name, and insists that they never go out together in public for fear of being recognized.

 The dead giveaway for Nora that Talbot hasn’t been straight with her is when he’s recognized by a doctor acquaintance on the one night they do venture out together.
 Talbot deals with the situation in just about the worst way possible, almost wetting his pants on the dance floor before practically running out of the joint.

 Smooth Talbot, smooth.